loadnetwork/load-s3-agent/README.md

 ### Upload a signed DataItem and store it in Load S3

+Tags are extracted from the ANS-104 DataItem, indexed and queryable

 ```bash
 curl -X POST https://load-s3-agent.load.network/upload \
   -H "Authorization: Bearer REACH_OUT_TO_US" \